OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-02.md

 ## 1 John 2:15

-Do not love the world or the things in the world.
-If anyone loves the world, the love of the Father is not in him.
+Do not love the world or the things in it.
+If anyone is in love with the world, the love of the Father is not in them.

 ## 1 John 2:16